 What opportunities are there to buy or rent a home?

-We hope that by providing more than 150 properties in a mix of affordable homes, family homes and retirement flats on-site we will be able to provide homes for all sections of Christchurch’s society.
+We are proposing a mix of 131 homes and 39 retirement flats which be a mix of seizes and tenures, including affordable housing.
 To help as many local people secure a home within the development we will market to local people first.

 Will there be a route through the site connecting Barrack Road and Bargates?